Prag8855/aab/content/guides/german-resignation-letter.md

 - Why you quit your job[^6]
 - What you plan to do next
 - Feedback for your employer or your team

+### Language of your resignation letter

+If you work in an English-speaking office, you can write your resignation letter in English.
+It's safer to write it in German.[^9]

 ## How to give your resignation letter